Palfore/Pybiosis/README.md

 ```

-In this example, I can launch a selected game from: a Graphical User Interface (GUI), a Command-Line Interface (CLI), Voice Commands (through Google Assistant), the StreamDeck Hardware, and on a schedule.
+In this example, I can launch the specified game from: a Graphical User Interface (GUI), a Command-Line Interface (CLI), Voice Commands (through Google Assistant), the StreamDeck Hardware, and on a schedule.

 ---
 Let's unpack all of that!